Fakhar Zaman (cricketer): 2019: Cricket World Cup year

-2020–present
+2020–2022

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 However, on 23 June 2020, Zaman was one of seven players from Pakistan's squad to test positive for COVID-19.

 On 4 April 2021, in the second ODI against South Africa, Zaman scored 193 runs.
 It was the highest individual score while chasing in an ODI match, surpassing 185 scored by Shane Watson against Bangladesh.
 Pakistan lost the ODI by 17 runs, with Fakhar's 193 being the second-highest score in an ODI defeat, behind Charles Coventry's 194 not out.
 On 5 May 2021, Zaman was nominated for the ICC's Player of the Month award for April.
 In September 2021, he was named as one of three travelling reserve players in Pakistan's squad for the 2021 ICC Men's T20 World Cup.

 In the annual ICC Awards in January 2022, Fakhar Zaman was named in the ICC Men's ODI Team of the Year for the year 2021.
-On 30 January 2022, Fakhar scored his first Pakistan Super League century, against the Karachi Kings.

 In the ICC Men's T20 World Cup 2022, Zaman was ruled out of the event after he suffered a knee injury when playing against the Netherlands.

+2023 Cricket World Cup

+Fakhar Zaman was selected in Pakistan's squad for the 2023 Cricket World Cup.
+He failed to perform in the first game and was dropped from the team immediately.
+He returned to play against Bangladesh on 31 October, scoring match-winning 81 runs off 74 balls.
+He was awarded Man of the Match for his spectacular performance.
+On 4 November 2023, Fakhar Zaman scored 126 runs from 81 balls against New Zealand scoring the 5th fastest century in the 2023 ICC Cricket World Cup and the 10th fastest overall in ODI World Cup history.
+He was also awarded Player of the Match for his performance, scoring 11 sixes and 8 fours.

+He was named as ICC Men’s Player of the Month award for April 2023.